Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Jacob and Laban

-Jacob continued to work for Laban while married to two sisters.
+Jacob continued to work for Laban while married to his two daughters.
 Leah gave birth to many children while Rachel had none at the beginning of the marriage because she was barren.

 Laban continued to cheat Jacob every chance he got.
 When Jacob could take it no longer, he packed up his two families, his own sheep, cattle, and other belongings and headed back to his father's hometown in the middle of the night.
 He was still afraid of his brother Esau so he divided the families into two groups just in case Esau tried to harm one of the families.